About the campaign

 For local people to travel for work, study, shopping and leisure, to draw in more visitors to the area, and to carry freight to and from major industrial operators in Levenmouth.

-Passengers: A total of 51,837 people presently live in the catchment with plans to add a further 4-5,000 in the near future.
-Potential visitors from outside the area could double this potential traffic for the beaches, for local attractions (like Kingdom of Fife Rail Preservation).
+Passengers: A total of 51,837 people presently live in the catchment area with plans to add a further 4-5,000 in the near future.
+Potential visitors from outside the area could double this potential traffic for the beaches and for local attractions (such as Kingdom of Fife Rail Preservation).

 Levenmouth is the largest urban area in Scotland – by far – with no direct rail link. (http://www.railbrit.co.uk/schemes/possible.htm).

-The line continues intact to Leven (adjoining Sainsbury), and thence to Methil Docks adjoining the Fife Energy Park.
-Improved accessibility would support the employment opportunities at the 55-hectare Energy Park Investment zone, as well as the proposed Low Carbon Investment Park, Methil Docks Business Park and Fife Renewable Innovation Centre by providing access to wider labour market.
-It will also support the workforce for existing employers such as Diageo, NHS Fife, James Donaldson & Sons Ltd, Silberline and Pfaudler-Balfour Ltd. Major logistics company Malcolm, responsible for all Diageo movement, is strongly in favour of rail reconnection and have sought to reinstate services in recent years.
-They operate a Rail Division and stae they would wish to ship 60% of Diageo input and output to and from Levenmouth by rail.
+The line continues intact to Leven (adjoining Sainsburys), and thence to Methil Docks adjoining the Fife Energy Park.
+Improved accessibility would support the employment opportunities at the 55 hectare Energy Park investment zone, as well as the proposed Low Carbon Investment Park, Methil Docks Business Park and Fife Renewable Innovation Centre by providing access to a wider labour market.
+It would also support the workforce for existing employers such as Diageo, NHS Fife, James Donaldson and Sons Ltd, Silberline and Pfaudler-Balfour Ltd. Major logistics company Malcolm, responsible for all Diageo movement, is strongly in favour of rail reconnection and have sought to reinstate services in recent years.
+They operate a Rail Division and state that they would wish to ship 60% of Diageo input and output to and from Levenmouth by rail.